-a subcommittee, a tribunal or an external person to investigate and make a decision.
+a subcommittee, a tribunal or an external person to investigate and make a decision; or

+any type of consensual dispute resolution with the consent of all parties to the Complaint.

+The Board may determine the composition, jurisdiction, functions and procedures of, and any sanctions which can be imposed by, any Hearing Body.
+Each Hearing Body has delegated authority by the Board to resolve, or assist to resolve, Complaints.

-An individual may not act as a decision maker in relation to a complaint or grievance if two (2) or more members of the decision making body (whether it is a Board, committee, complaints subcommittee, Tribunal or other) consider that there are reasonable grounds to believe that the individual may not:
+An individual may not act as a decision maker in relation to a Complaint if two (2) or more members of the Board consider that there are reasonable grounds to believe that the individual may not be:

-be impartial; or
+impartial; or

-be able to consider the matter without a predetermined view.
+able to consider the matter without a predetermined view.

-Limited Right of Review of Termination of Membership: If any process of Surfing New Zealand Incorporated affords a right of appeal or review for a person who is subject to any matter referred to in Rule 24 the person may access that process but has no other or additional rights of appeal or review except in the following case.
-If the penalty is that a Members membership is terminated and the appeal process has not already included a right of appeal to the Sports Tribunal of New Zealand, the Member may appeal to the Sports Tribunal.
+Limited Right of Review of Termination of Membership: If any process of Surfing New Zealand Incorporated affords a right of appeal or review for a person who is subject to any matter referred to in Rule 27 the person may access that process but has no other or additional rights of appeal or review except in the following case.
+If the penalty is that a Member’s membership is terminated and the appeal process has not already included a right of appeal to the Sports Tribunal of New Zealand, the Member may appeal to the Sports Tribunal.
 The appeal must be filed within 10 days of the decision which is being appealed and the appeal will be heard and determined in accordance with the Rules of the Tribunal and may only be made on one (1) or more of the following grounds:

 that natural justice was denied;